cilsat/scribe/doc/draft.md

 In the standard setup, these steps are succeeded by segmentation into speech and non-speech areas and gender/bandwidth detection.
-However, these steps were omitted in this setup as they were unnecessary; non-speech is labeled as noise in the corpus and gender/bandwidth was irrelevant for the scope of the study.
+However, these steps were omitted in this setup as they were deemed unnecessary; non-speech is labeled as noise in the corpus and gender/bandwidth was irrelevant for the scope of the study.
 Instead, the re-segmented portions were used to evaluate the accuracy of the system.